 It is used to hold two or more pieces of fabrics together so that it will not shift while stitching the permanent stitches.

 Tailor’s tacks mark fabric to trace a pattern piece, without attaching tracing paper.

 How to do it: To transfer pattern markings to fabric, or to otherwise mark the point where two pieces of fabric are to be joined.
 A special loose looped stitch used for this purpose is called a tack or tailor’s tack.
 This is often done through two opposing layers of the same fabric so that when the threads are snipped between the layers the stitches will be in exactly the same places for both layers thus saving time having to chalk and tack the other layer.

 How to do it: Unlike the running stitch, there is no need for the thread to be fastened with a knot.
 It is made with longer stitches and can easily be removed.

 is another useful hand stitches.
 It is the most firm of hand stitches and forms constant run of stitches that resemble on the top side to those formed by a sewing machine.
 The back side of backstitch looks different to the right side because stitches are longer and overlapped.

 How to do it: First, fasten the thread at the end with a knot.
 Start the stitch by pulling the needle through the fabric and push it back into the fabric behind where the thread came out.
 Carry the needle under the fabric to the point where the new stitch is required and repeat the process.

-Blanket stitches catch a loop of the thread on the surface of the fabric and needle is returned to the back of the fabric at a right angle to the original start of the thread.
+Buttonhole stitches catch a loop of the thread on the surface of the fabric and needle is returned to the back of the fabric at a right angle to the original start of the thread.
 The finished stitch in some ways resembles a letter “L” depending on the spacing of the stitches.
-For buttonholes, the stitches are tightly packed together and for blanket edges, they are more spaced out.
+For buttonholes the stitches are tightly packed together and for blanket edges they are more spaced out.
 The properties of this stitch make it ideal for preventing raveling of woven fabric.